SkipPharaoh/Project-Blackjack/README.md

 # Project-Blackjack

-This a browser-based game, using mostly JaveScript.
+This a browser-based game, using mostly JavaScript.
 The project details can be found [here](https://git.generalassemb.ly/seir-1213/Project-1-Intro-Purple), while the actual game can be found [here!](https://skippharaoh.github.io/Project-Blackjack/).

 # MVP Goal
     1) Title that tells people what game they are about to play.